moratodpg/imp_marl/heuristics/README.md

-# Expert rules-based heuristic
+# Expert-based heuristic policies

-To find the best expert rules-based heuristic, one must conduct a search over the possible inspection intervals and number of component to be inspected.
+To find the best expert-based heuristic policy, one must conduct a search over the possible inspection intervals and number of component to be inspected.

 This is done via the [run_heuristics](run_heuristics.py) script.